Laura Gómez (speed skater)

-Laura Isabel Gómez Quintero, also simply known as Laura Gómez (born 17 July 1990), is a Colombian female speed skater who was a professional roller skater during her early career.
+Laura Isabel Gómez Quintero (born 17 July 1990), also simply known as Laura Gómez, is a Colombian female speed skater who was a professional roller skater during her early career.
 She took the sport of speed skating only in late July 2017 and broke several Colombian national records for women within six months after engaging in speed skating before impressing the selectors to name herself at the 2018 Winter Olympics.
 She competed in the women's 3000m mass start event.

 Laura Gómez was informed about her selection to the Colombian squad for the 2018 Winter Olympics, just a week prior to the start of the Winter Olympics.
 It was only the second appearance for Colombia at the Winter Olympics which sent a delegation of 4 participants in the multi-sport event and she was also the only Colombian woman competitor to compete during the 2018 Winter Olympics.
 During the 2018 Winter Olympics, she broke a national Olympic record for 1000m speed skating event for women during a test competition.

 In December 2021, Gómez qualified for her second Winter Olympics in 2022.